shubhxms/shubhxms.github.io/content/pages/shelf.md

 Below is an _incomplete & unordered_ list of stuff I appreciate.

-The one true list of everything *avant-garde* (read: everything I happen to like).
+The one true list of everything extraordinaire (read: everything I happen to like).

 ---